KgitWH21/cereus_limnic_efo_novel_os/story/canon/chapters/chapter_06_the_monument.md

 ---

 **[0905 HOURS] - ANOMALY DETECTED**
-**SUBJECT:** SUN ROHAN HAVEN
+**SUBJECT:** ROHAN (SUN) HAVEN
 **EVENT:** SPATIAL DISPLACEMENT

 **LOG ENTRY:**
-The world didn't slow down.
-It ceased.
-Atmospheric pressure dropped instantly.
+The world exercised a condemnation of motion.
+Even in my exhausted condition I felt it.
+Instantly, atmospheric pressure dropped.
 Visual distortion confirmed: the waves around the monument were crushed flat by an invisible hand.
 The sky shifted to a spectrum of absolute lightlessness.

 **ARRIVAL:**
-Subject Sun did not approach.
-He occupied the space that had been empty a microsecond prior.
-Displacement complete.
+Sun didn’t  approach.
+He rose.

 **THREAT ASSESSMENT:**
 To classify Subject Sun as "powerful" is an error in scale.
-He is a singularity.
+He’s singularity in nature.
-**METAPHORICAL INDEX:** Subject carries the weight of a collapsing star in his chest.
+**METAPHORICAL INDEX:** Sun carries the weight of a collapsing star in his chest.
 A density of presence so immense that light bends around his perimeter, seemingly terrified to touch his skin.
 **AUDITORY ANALYSIS:** Note that if Subject had spoken, the decibel level would have likely shattered the island's spine.
 His stillness strikes louder than the ocean.

+ARCHIVIST NOTE: This extreme hyperbole is uncharacteristic of Shade, who normally has a much more grounded report of the facts.
+The account is proof of the significant state of distress he must have been under when he wrote this.

 **IDENTIFICATION:**
 Visually matches Brother.